 While we champion our LGBTQ authors and artists, and while we’ve been very fortunate in our successes in LGBTQ publishing, we are an inclusive publishing house and welcome all authors, artists, and readers regardless of sexual orientation or identity.
 We publish work that makes us feel electric.

-We are also the home of the Undocupoet Fellowship, administered by the Sibling Rivalry Press Foundation.
+We were also the first home of the Undocupoet Fellowship, which in its first several years was administered by the Sibling Rivalry Press Foundation.
 The Undocupoet Fellowship awards stipends to undocumented or formerly-undocumented writers to help cover the costs of submission fees.

 We're proud of our place in the world, and we're proud to do our part to bring people together, but we can't do it alone.
 Sibling Rivalry Press is a sponsored project of Fractured Atlas, a nonprofit arts service organization.
 Contributions to support the operations of Sibling Rivalry Press are tax-deductible to the extent permitted by law, and your donations will go directly to assist in the publication of work that disturbs and enraptures.
 If you value our work, please consider making a tax-deductible donation to ensure we continue to disturb and enrapture.
 To support our continued existence, CLICK HERE.